How to Cook Pumpkin or Winter Squash – 3 Easy Methods

 1. Preheat oven to 350°F (180°C).

-2. Cut pumpkin in half and remove seeds and strings.
+2. Cut pumpkin in half and scoop out the seeds and and stringy stuff.

-3. Place pumpkin halves cut side down in roasting pan and add about 1/2 inch (1.5 cm) of water.
+3. Place pumpkin halves cut side down in roasting pan or baking sheet and add about 1/4 inch (1.5 cm) of water.

-4. Place pan in pre-heated oven and bake for about 45 minutes to one hour, until you can easily pierce the flesh with a fork.
+4. Place pan in the oven and bake for about 45 minutes to one hour, until you can easily pierce the flesh with a fork.
+Smaller fruit may take less time.

 5. Remove from oven and let cool enough to handle.
 Scrape pumpkin out of skin and mash or puree for use in recipes.

-Note: If your pumpkin is a high moisture type (most orange skinned pumpkins), you can probably skip the water in the bottom of the pan.
+Note: If your pumpkin is a high moisture type, you can probably skip the water in the bottom of the pan.

 Because I cook mostly squash with drier flesh, if I don’t add a little water, they will scorch a bit.
 Placing the pumpkin cut side down traps steam inside the fruit, speeding up cooking time and cooking it more evenly.